evolver79/MiniUI-OPENBOR/readme.md

 # OPENBOR for MiniUi
 Inspired by: Matrioshka Brain and this video: https://www.youtube.com/watch?v=_jPFNcDJO5M
-You can also find some compatible roms and configuration files here.
+You can also find some compatible roms with the Miyoo Mini can be found in the video description

 ## Hwo to install